 The difficulty manifests on two different levels.
 First is the effort taken to "wire up" frontends with backends, which involves mundane and repetitive efforts like mapping application-level manipulations to query languages, as well as tough issues like coordinating concurrent and asynchronous events.
 Second is the more subtle effort to type the code---compared to direct manipulation techniques like brushing, coding is OOM slower and requires the analyst to context switch.

-In my PhD work, I created two new projects.
+In my Ph.D.
+I created two new projects.

-MIDAS builds on this duality of queries and interactions in DIEL.
+Midas builds on this duality of queries and interactions in DIEL.
 It is a notebook extension that creates interactive visualizations inferred from queries already written.
-The developer can move smoothly between the two mediums, picking either one when the best suited, because the interaction is reified into code.
+The developer can move smoothly between the two mediums.

 I grew up in China (Taiyuan, Beijing) and the UK (Nottingham).
 I love good books (a big Woolf fan), conversations, and activities that help me move with intention (like rock climbing).
 After a stint with soylent and "rationality", I now spent a lot of my non-professional time cooking and being silly.